anuragkapur/anuragkapur.github.io/blog/programming/fp/haskell/_posts/2017-04-09-google-code-jam-2017.md

 title:  "Google Code Jam 2017"
 date:   2017-04-09 23:00:00 +0000
 categories: highlight programming
+tags: programming
 teaser: Summary of my participation in annual Google code jam event
 permalink: /blog/google-code-jam-2017
 img-url: /assets/blog/programming/google-code-jam-2014/gcj1.gif
 ---

-After having to skip participation last year, I was very close to having skip again this year due to time sensitive commitments.
+After having to skip participation last year, I was very close to having to skip again this year due to time sensitive commitments.
 I knew, I would not be able to compete in Round 1, post the qualification round this year.
 Nevertheless, participated in the qualification round, which, as always, was fun!